apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/rule-definition/create-sharding-table-rule.en.md

 - use standard sharding table rule
   - `DATANODES` can only use resources that have been added to the current schema, and can only use INLINE expressions to specify required resources
   - `DATABASE_STRATEGY`, `TABLE_STRATEGY` are the database sharding strategy and the table sharding strategy, which are optional, and the default strategy is used when not configured
-  - The attribute `TYPE` in `strategyDefinition` is used to specify the type of [sharding algorithm](/en/features/sharding/concept/sharding/#user-defined-sharding-algorithm), currently only supports `STANDARD`, `COMPLEX`
+  - The attribute `TYPE` in `strategyDefinition` is used to specify the type of [sharding algorithm](/en/features/sharding/concept/sharding/#user-defined-sharding-algorithm), currently only supports `STANDARD`, `COMPLEX`。Using `COMPLEX` requires specifying multiple sharding columns with `SHARDING_COLUMNS`.
 - use auto sharding table rule
     - `RESOURCES` can only use resources that have been added to the current schema, and the required resources can be specified by enumeration or INLINE expression
     - Only auto sharding algorithm can be used, please refer to [auto sharding algorithm](/en/user-manual/shardingsphere-jdbc/builtin-algorithm/sharding/#auto-sharding-algorithm)